 One answer would be to say that ship B is the ship of Theseus since it is composed of all the original parts.
 This solutions brings up an interesting question.
 If the identity of the ship relates to it's material parts, then at what point in time did ship A stop being the ship of Theseus?
 Remember that the parts of ship A were only replaced little by little over the course of many years.
 With this in mind would we say that ship A stopped being the ship of Theseus after that first single plank was replaced?
 Most would think not.
-Say another year passes and a second plank is replaced.
-At this point there is still only one ship with two old planks sitting in a shed.
+Say another year passes and ten more planks are replaced.
+At this point there is still only one ship with eleven old planks sitting in a shed.
 Wouldn't most people say that ship A is still the ship of Theseus?

 Ok, so lets say that ship A is the ship of Theseus.
 After all, it is the original ship and as we demonstrated above changing a single small part at some point in time shouldn't change it's identity.
 But this of course forces us to confront the fact that ship A in it's current state is not composed of a single part of the original ship of Theseus.

 Of course there is no easy answer to the question but it does force one to think about some pretty deep questions.
 The following links provide some followup material for those who are interested.